danguetta/XLKitLearn_docs/docs/predictive_analytics.md

   - **Decision tree**: for decision trees with fewer than four layers, a graphical representation of the tree will be output.
 For all trees, a textual representation of the tree will be output.
   - **K-nearest neighbors and ensemble models**: for these models, the permutation variable importance ([scikit-learn reference](https://scikit-learn.org/stable/modules/permutation_importance.html)) will be listed for each variable, in decreasing order of importance.
 In particular, each column will be randomly permuted a number of times, and the resulting drop in model performance will be calculated in each case.
 The greater the drop, the more important the variable.
 These values will also be graphed - each red dot represents the drop in performance for a given permutation, and the black star is the average of the red dots.

 Note that for models with thousands of variables, this section might be rather large.
-If your application does not require these details, you can uncheck the "output model" (DREW screenshot) box in the addin settings to omit it.
+If your application does not require these details, you can uncheck the <a id="output-model-box" class="hover-link" href="javascript:;" title="">"output model" box</a> in the addin settings to omit it.

 ### Model evaluation